-At its best, then, the vibe is extremely middle school.
+At its best, then, the vibe is extremely secondary school.
 At its worst, street style upholds the kind of racism and fatphobia that has long run rampant in the industry.
-In 2018, Lindsay Peoples Wagner (now the editor-in-chief of Teen Vogue) published a story on The Cut headlined, “Street Style Is Killing Itself With Its Narrow Focus On Thin White Women.”
+In 2018, Lindsay Peoples Wagner (now the editor-in-chief of Teen Vogue) published a story on The Cut called, “Street Style Is Killing Itself With Its Narrow Focus On Thin White Women.”
 Of The Cut’s 300 street style pictures that season, she counted 29 men and women who were not white.
 “This season the lack of inclusivity in street-style photographs was so blatant it felt cruel,” she wrote.

 But perhaps street style’s true killer can be summed up best in one word: Instagram.
 As street style stars took to reposting their own images from magazine slideshows, a not-so-subtle kind of humble-brag to illustrate their influence, and street style galleries went from magazine features to popular social media marketing tools, trends popped up that seemed to specifically cater to Instagram — bold and graphic prints, statement coats, sneakers.
 The louder an item, the better it’ll look on the feed, and thus the more likely it is to get photographed.